utdemir/nix-tree/README.md

                            Paths default to "~/.nix-profile" and "/var/run/current-system" --store STORE            The URL of the Nix store, e.g. "daemon" or "https://cache.nixos.org" See "nix help-stores" for supported store types and settings.
+  --file FILE              Interpret installables as attribute paths relative to the Nix expression stored in file.
   --version                Show the nix-tree version --derivation             Operate on the store derivation rather than its outputs --impure                 Allow access to mutable paths and repositories